bristibornali01/bristibornali01/README.md

 ---

 ### 🧠 About Me
-I'm a final-year CS undergrad who loves building useful software and solving problems with code.
+I'm a CS undergrad who loves building useful software and solving problems with code.
 I'm especially interested in full-stack development and contributing to open-source.

 ---